gromacs/gromacs/docs/user-guide/mdp-options.rst

    (1) [nm]
    Extension of the non-bonded potential lookup tables beyond the largest cut-off distance.
-The value should be large enough to account for charge group sizes and the diffusion between neighbor-list updates.
-Without user defined potential the same table length is used for the lookup tables for the 1-4 interactions, which are always tabulated irrespective of the use of tables for the non-bonded interactions.
-The value of :mdp:`table-extension` in no way affects the values of :mdp:`rlist`, :mdp:`rcoulomb`, or :mdp:`rvdw`.
+With actual non-bonded interactions the tables are never accessed beyond the cut-off.
+But a longer table length might be needed for the 1-4 interactions, which are always tabulated irrespective of the use of tables for the non-bonded interactions.

 .. mdp:: energygrp-table

+   Currently unsupported.
    When user tables are used for electrostatics and/or VdW, here one can give pairs of energy groups for which seperate user tables should be used.
 The two energy groups will be appended to the table